enlyze/enlyze-python/docs/concepts.rst

 Machine
 ---------

-An *machine* refers to a machine that your organization uses to produce goods.
+A *machine* refers to a machine that your organization uses to produce goods.
 For example, a CNC-milling center, a blown film extrusion line or an injection molding machine all represent a machine in the ENLYZE platform.
 Just as a physical machine is located at one production site, a machine in the ENLYZE platform is associated with